lauren-lassiter/SPA_410_Fall25/pages/syllabus.md

 ### **Primary and secondary readings**

-All primary texts and secondary readings will be accessible online—either freely available on the internet or through our **University of Miami Richter Library’s digital holdings**.
+All primary texts and secondary readings will be accessible online—either freely available on the internet or through our [University of Miami Richter Library’s digital holdings](https://www.library.miami.edu/).
 In most cases, we will work with selected excerpts rather than full texts.
 These selections will be indicated by the instructor in advance and provided in the appropriate format (PDF, plain text, TEI/XML, etc.) on our course GitHub or website.

 1. Leonor López de Córdoba, *Memorias* (c.
 1400\)
 2. Álvaro de Luna, *Libro de las virtuosas e claras mugeres* (15th century)